Dar77/website-performance-optimization/README.md

 # Website Performance Optimization Project

-For this project I needed to optimize a provided on-line portfolio website for speed and in particular optimize the **critical rendering path** using skills learned in course.
-Also the provided portfolio contained a pizza.html page that featured poorly performing animation that needed to be optimized so that it ran at **60 frames per second** with smooth animation jank free!
+For this project I needed to optimize a provided online portfolio website for speed and in particular optimize the **critical rendering path** using the skills I've learned in the course.
+Also the provided portfolio contained a pizza.html page that featured poorly performing animation that needed to be optimized so that it ran at **60 frames per second** with smooth animation 'jank' free!

 This is a project from Udacity's **Frontend Nanodegree** [program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 ___